Embassy of Indonesia, Berlin: History

 Diplomatic relations between Indonesia and West Germany were established in 1952.
 At that time, a Permanent Representative Office and consulate were initially established in Bonn.
 This office was elevated to embassy level in 1954.
 A consulate was also opened in West Berlin.
 In East Germany, a Permanent Representative Office was established in East Berlin in 1973, which was elevated to embassy level in 1976.

 After the reunification of Germany on 3 October 1990, the Indonesian government sought to consolidate its diplomatic missions in the former two countries of East Germany and West Germany.
 On 17 January 1991, the embassy in the former East Berlin and the consulate in the former West Berlin were closed.
 In turn, a consulate general was established in the newly unified Berlin.
 The embassy in Bonn thus became the main diplomatic mission of Indonesia in the unified Germany.
 However, when the capital of Germany moved from Bonn to Berlin in 1999, the Indonesian embassy also moved to Berlin.
 Subsequently, the consulate general in Berlin was moved to Frankfurt.

 The chancery in Bonn has been located in two separate locations.
 Until 1979, the chancery was located at Kurt-Schumacher-Straße (formerly named Drachenfelsstraße).
 In 1980, a new chancery was built at Bernkasteler Straße 2 and was used until the embassy moved to Berlin.
 After the embassy moved to Berlin, the Indonesian government kept ownership of the building at Bernkasteler Straße 2.
 It eventually was put up for sale in 2016.
-In 2019, the Indonesian government has build a new chancery that replace the chancery at the formerlocation on Lehrter Strasse in Berlin.
-The new chancery built on a site that the government bought in Tiergarten, Berlin's diplomatic enclave. the Embassy has officially move to new chancery at 2 December 2024.
+In 2019, the Indonesian government built a new chancery that replaced the chancery at the former location on Lehrter Strasse in Berlin.
+The new chancery was built on a site that the government bought in Tiergarten, Berlin's diplomatic enclave. the Embassy officially moved to the new chancery on 2 December 2024.